 - Electrocardiograms allow the cardiovascular doctor to see patterns in the electric pulses your heart is sending out.
 Also known as an EKG or an ECG, this test uses electrodes to monitor the electrical system of your heart.

-- Echocardiogram, or Echo, uses sound waves to paint a picture of the heart so the cardiovascular doctor can view real-time images of the chambers of the heart, looking at the size and shape of the heart for abnormalities.
+- Echocardiogram, or Echo, uses sound waves to paint a picture of the heart so the New York heart doctor can view real-time images of the chambers of the heart, looking at the size and shape of the heart for abnormalities.

 Treatment for Heart Arrhythmias